Crazy-Crew/CrazyDocs/docs/plugins/crazycrates/guides/crates/examples/basiccrate.md

       MaxRange: 100
       # The chance to win i.e. 25%
       Chance: 25
+      # The list of items to win.
+      Items:
+        - "Item:enchanted_book, protection:5, unbreaking:3"
     '5':
       # The display name of the item.
       DisplayName: "<yellow>$1,000"